 It’s proven that promotional newsletters should call emotions.
 Then what about the business ones?
 They probably should be informative and trustworthy looking.

 In one of the previous articles, we hosted the Email Oscar Awards.

 And today we wanted to start our Business Newsletter Awards.

 We will share the best examples of business emails with perfect content and design.
-And if you like these emails, you will easily create them with our Stripo editor.
+And if you like these emails, you will easily create them by using our prepared HTML email templates.

 Who may need to send out business newsletters?
 Only lawyers and CEOs of big corporations?
 Definitely not!

 Emails thematic may be different, and it doesn’t really depend much on the area of use.
 It is important to create messages which evoke trust to you and desire to read the message to the end.

 But still we tried to divide them into categories for the convenience: